 Step 4: Decanter and/or Filter

-The fourth step in producing extra virgin olive oil is decantation and/or filtering.
+The fourth step in production is decantation and/or filtering.
 This is 100% up to the producer.
 We follow a partial decantation and filtration process.

 Decanting

-Decanting means the oil is left in a tank(s) for several days/weeks/months which allows the particles to settle.
+Decanting means the oil is left in a tank(s) for several days, weeks, or months which allows the particles to settle.

 Filtering

-Filtering is the process of moving extra virgin olive oil through another object, such as special paper filters, in order to rid the oil of defects and sediment.
-However, even after EVOO has moved through a filter tiny particles may remain in the oil.
+Filtering is the process of moving olive oil through another object, such as special paper filters, in order to rid the product of defects and sediment.
+However, even after product has moved through a filter tiny particles may remain.

 Novello (AKA Olio Nuovo)